aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/managing-ranges/insert-range/_index.md

 // Create a range of cells.
 const sourceRange = worksheet.getCells().createRange("A1", "A2");

-// Input some data with some formattings into
-// A few cells in the range.
+// Input some data with some formatting into a few cells in the range. sourceRange.get(0, 0).setValue("Test");
-sourceRange.get(0, 0).setValue("Test");
 sourceRange.get(1, 0).setValue("123");
 const ca = AsposeCells.CellArea.createCellArea("A1", "A2");